-Groundwater samples will be collected using DPT methodology through temporary well points, or a GeoProbe[®] discrete interval, screen point sampler (or equivalent).
-The borehole for a temporary well will be created using a GeoProbe[®] DT325 dual-tube sampling system (or equivalent).
-Once the hole has been pushed to depth, a 10-foot section of 1-inch Schedule 40 PVC screen will be installed in the borehole with sufficient casing to reach ground surface.
-Temporary wells will be installed at boring locations at AOC-Hydraulic Lifts in Building 208 with depths up to 30 feet bgs.
+Groundwater samples will be collected using DPT methodology through temporary well points, or a GeoProbe® discrete interval, screen point sampler (or equivalent).
+The borehole for a temporary well will be created using a GeoProbe® DT325 dual-tube sampling system (or equivalent).
+Once the hole has been pushed to depth, a 5-foot section of 1-inch Schedule 40 PVC screen will be installed in the borehole with sufficient casing to reach ground surface.
+Temporary wells will be installed at boring locations ranging in depth from 10 to 15 feet.
 If refusal is encountered before the desired depth of sample location, one attempt will be made adjacent to the original location to collect a groundwater sample below the depth of refusal.
 Filter sand will be placed in the annulus surrounding the well screen to a depth of 1 foot above the top of screen.
 A 2-foot thick bentonite seal will be placed above the filter sand and hydrated with distilled water.
 Following installation, the temporary wells will be allowed to equilibrate with the surrounding formation until they contain a sufficient amount of water to fill the required sample containers.

-The GeoProbe[®] discrete interval, screen point sampler consists of a 1.625-inch outer diameter, 51.5-inch long steel sheath equipped with an expendable steel drive point, which contains a retractable 41-inch long stainless-steel screen.
+The GeoProbe® discrete interval, screen point sampler consists of a 1.625-inch outer diameter, 51.5-inch long steel sheath equipped with an expendable steel drive point, which contains a retractable 41-inch long stainless-steel screen.
 The DPT sampler and tool string is driven to the desired depth interval, retracted approximately 44-inches to release the expendable drive point, and the screen is deployed into the groundwater using an internal push rod.